 Your iPhone camera’s flash is perhaps not the most exciting of iPhone camera effects, but it definitely has its place.
 If you want to add some light to your image, look for the little lightning bolt when you’re in the Camera app.
 You have the choice to turn your Flash to Auto, On, or Off.

 The use of Flash will take some experimentation on your part.
-If you have an iPhone 8 Plus or iPhone X, you’re in luck.
-They both utilize Slow Sync Flash.
+If you have an iPhone 8 Plus, X, XS, XS Max or XR, you’re in luck.
+They all have a Slow Sync Flash.

 Slow Sync Flash means your iPhone takes a photo with a slower-than-normal shutter speed while firing the flash.
 Because the shutter is open a bit longer, the background is exposed for longer, making it brighter.
 The flash helps to freeze the subject, but it’s still important to have your subject keep fairly still.